IBM/data-prep-kit/doc/data-processing.md

 3. Filters documents matchine an chosen language
 4. Scores each document with a quality score
 5. Filters documents for a minimum quality score (not shown below)
+6. ,,,
+7. ,,,
-N. Tokenizes each document, placing tokens in a new column.
+8. Tokenizes each document, placing tokens in a new column.

+![Data Transformation Flow](data-flow-example.jpg)

 The result is a set of documents that are ready for LLM training.

-![Data Transformation Flow](data-flow-example.jpg)